doctorfree/Asciiville/README.md

 * **urlscan** : scan for urls in a message
 * **w3m** : text-based web browser

-Finally, several terminal emulators are installed during Asciiville initialization unless initialization is performed with `ascinit -c`:
+The Kitty terminal emulator is installed during `ascinit`.
+Several other terminal emulators art optionally installed during `ascinit` unless initialization is performed with `ascinit -c` or `ascinit -N`.
+The optional terminal emulators are:

 * **cool-retro-term**
 * **gnome-terminal**